 This Artichoke and Parsnip Soup is a light and delicious soup recipe, full of fresh vegetables!
 This artichoke soup is perfect for a light meal or a first course to a holiday dinner!

-This vegetable soup recipe is bursting with spring flavors!
-Artichoke hearts, parsnips, leeks and mushrooms are the base of this soup, with flavors to enhance the broth like white wine, fresh thyme and a splash of heavy cream!
+Artichoke hearts, parsnips, leeks and mushrooms are the base of this soup recipe, with flavors to enhance the broth like white wine, fresh thyme and a splash of heavy cream!

 A Kicked Up Vegetable Soup Recipe!

 When we think of a vegetable soup, or when I think of a vegetable soup, it’s usually a tomato base with lots of carrots, green beans, corn and peas.